A gambling disorder is gambling behavior which causes disruptions in any major area of life: psychological, physical, social or vocational.

 What pathological gambling?

-Pathological gambling is a progressive disease that devastates not only the gambler but everyone with whom he or she has a significant relationship.
+Pathological gambling is a progressive disease that devastates not only the person with the disorder, but everyone with whom he or she has a significant relationship.
 In 1980, the American Psychiatric Association accepted pathological gambling as a “disorder of impulse control.”
 It is an illness that is chronic and progressive, but it can be diagnosed and treated.